openinfraid/2025/content/travel-onsite-info.md

 #### Hotel Recommendations

 - For your convenience, we have compiled a list of recommended hotels near the event venue.
 You can view the list and more details on the following <a href="https://docs.google.com/spreadsheets/d/1YTmHXFJAo2K-GWTqrBIoUyU4ZYqpjJxnl3LINrojIfI/edit?usp=sharing" style="color: #007BFF;">Hotel Suggestions</a>.
 We hope this helps you find a suitable place to stay during the event!

-##### Celebrate with Us at the OpenStack Birthday Party!

-- Saturday Night, July 19, 2025
-  - TBD

 --------
 ##### Accommodations & Tourist Information